MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-internal-warehouse-flows.md

  In basic warehouse configuration, the flow of items between bins inside the company centres on picking component and putting away end items for production or assembly orders and ad-hoc movements, such as bin replenishments, without relation to source documents.

 ### <a name="flows-to-and-from-production"></a>Flows to and from Production
- The main integration between works orders and basic warehouse activities is represented by the ability to pick production components with the **Stock Pick** or the **Stock Movement** pages.
+ The main integration between works orders and basic warehouse activities is represented by the ability to pick production components with the **Inventory Pick** or the **Inventory Movement** pages.

 > [!NOTE]
->  On the **Stock Pick** page, the component consumption is posted together with the pick posting.
-By using the **Stock Movement** page, only bin adjustments are registered, no item ledger posting occurs.
+>  On the **Inventory Pick** page, the component consumption is posted together with the pick posting.
+By using the **Inventory Movement** page, only bin adjustments are registered, no item ledger posting occurs.

- In addition to component handling, the integration is represented by the ability to put produced items away with the **Stock Put-away** page.
+ In addition to component handling, the integration is represented by the ability to put produced items away with the **Inventory Put-away** page.

  The **To-Production Bin Code**, **From-Production Bin Code**, and **Open Shop Floor Bin Code** fields on the location card or the machine/work centre cards define default flows to and from production areas.